-(1) That as from the beginning of the first pay period to commence after 14th August, 1940, the last previous Determination of this Board shall be revoked and replaced by this Determination.
-No. 299-9845./40.
+(1) That as from the beginning of the first pay period to commence after the 19th August.
+1942, the adjusted Determination which came into force as from the beginning of the first pay period to commence in August, 1942, shall be revoked and replaced by this Determination.

+No. 301.-9924/42.